SnorSnor9998/Sunmi-Card-Reader/README.md

 val isRuPay = p0.startsWith("A000000524")
 ```

-Still inside `onAppFinalSelect` after checking with the prefix and now we have to set the TLV `tag` and `value` according to the card type.
+Still inside `onAppFinalSelect` after checking with the prefix and now we have to set the other TLV value.

 ```bash